jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 Still in yesterday's clothes, still half-tangled in my comforter, still breathing slowly against my shoulder like he'd finally, finally let himself rest.

+My heart did this weird flutter thing—part excitement, part terror.
+We'd slept in the same bed.
+Nothing happened, just talking until we both passed out, but still.
+His arm was around me.
+I could feel his chest rise and fall.
+There was a warm spot where our bodies were pressed together that made my whole skin feel hyper-aware.

 I turned carefully, not wanting to wake him but needing to see his face.
+The movement made me conscious of morning breath and bedhead and the fact that I probably had mascara smudged under my eyes from yesterday's emotional overload.

 In sleep, he looked younger than seventeen—younger than he'd looked in months.
 The tension that lived permanently in his jaw was gone.
-His hair was a disaster, falling across his forehead in dark waves.
+His hair was a complete disaster, falling across his forehead in dark waves that I wanted to touch but didn't.
 There was a crease on his cheek from my pillowcase.

 He looked peaceful.